Call/Text 602-456-1492 Ilove@boobiejuice.com

 Understanding Freeze Drying Technology for Breast Milk

-In this section, we will delve into the freeze drying process and its application to breast milk preservation.
+In this section, we will delve into the freeze drying process and its application to mature human milk preservation.
 Freeze drying, also known as lyophilization, is a state-of-the-art technology that effectively preserves the nutritional properties of breast milk.
 By removing water from the breast milk through sublimation, freeze drying creates a stable powder that can be reconstituted later while retaining its original nutritional content.

 The Scientific Principle Behind Lyophilization